neopragma/java-unit-testing/docs/presentation-notes.md

 And this is not something that should be set aside in favor of rapidly cranking out just one more User Story before the end of a Sprint.
 What's the use of delivering that User Story if it's only going to break the application because it wasn't sufficiently checked and tested?
 It's false economy.

+## Recap, retrospective, and quiz

+_Recap the key learning points of the class and facilitate a brief retrospective to obtain feedback to improve the training.
+There are a few slides with questions and answers at the end of the deck you can walk through to reinforce some of the main points._